Validity, consonant plausibility measures, and conformal prediction

 By \eqref{eq:sure.loss}, there exists a number $\alpha$ such that

 It follows that, for this $\alpha$,

 which is a violation of the inequality in \eqref{eq:strong.alt}. \end{proof}

-The hypothesis \eqref{eq:sure.loss} of the above proposition is effectively an instance of {\em sure loss} discussed in the imprecise probability literature; see, e.g., Condition~(C7) in \citet[][Sec.~6.5.2]{walley1991} or Definition~3.3 in \citet{gong.meng.update}.
+The hypothesis \eqref{eq:sure.loss} of the above proposition is an instance of sure loss as discussed in the imprecise probability literature; see, e.g., Condition~(C7) in \citet[][Sec.~6.5.2]{walley1991} or Definition~3.3 in \citet{gong.meng.update}.
 Since sure loss is among the most egregious violations of rationality that the theory strives to avoid, we find comfort in the {\em validity implies no sure loss} conclusion that can be drawn from Proposition~\ref{prop:no.sure.loss}.
-Note that the exact same conclusion can be reached if the probabilistic predictor's lower probabilities are strictly and uniformly lower-bounded away from the marginal probability.
-This also reinforces our previous intuition that a probabilistic predictor cannot be valid unless it knows something about the true distribution; more on this point below.
+Note that the same conclusion can be reached if the probabilistic predictor's lower probabilities are strictly and uniformly lower-bounded away from the marginal probability.